wizgurl101/my-budgety-backend/README.md

 ## Dev Setup

-### Add a .env file to the root folder of the project with the following content:
+### Add an .env file to the root folder of the project with the following content:

 - GOOGLE_APPLICATION_CREDENTIALS="{unknown}"
 - PROJECT_ID="{unknown}"